h2020-sbd4nano/sbd-data-landscape/README.md

 THIS REPO IS PRIVATE AND UNTIL WE HAVE PERMISSION MUST NOT BE SHARED.

+This repository relates to SbD4Nano Task 2.1.1 "Library of comprehensive data on ENMs properties and bioactivities".

 ## Plan

 * create turtle files with metadata info of datasets and databases